ksator/junos_monitoring_with_a_TIG_stack/README.md

 $ docker --version
 ```

-If it was not already installed, install it, here's how to install in on Ubuntu 16.04:
+If it was not already installed, install it.
+Here's how to install in on Ubuntu 16.04:
 ```
 $ sudo apt-get update
 ```